callumlocke/trip/README.md

 ### tasks are asynchronous

 You are expected to take a `done` argument, and call it when you're done.
 This allows trip to move on to the next task in the series, if any.
-To indicate that your task failed, call `done(error)` – this will halt trip.
+To indicate that your task failed, call `done(error)`—this will halt trip.

 <!-- NOT IMPLEMENTED
 If you prefer, you can write a synchronous task by explicitly returning `true` from the function.
 (For errors, just `throw`.)
 Any other return value is ignored. -->